-Spero has been practicing homeopathy for 15 years.
+Spero has been practicing homeopathy for 20 years.
 He has studied with many of the world’s great homeopathic teachers.
-Over the last 10 years, he has primarily focused upon learning the Sensation method directly from Dr. Rajan Sankaran and Dr. Jayesh Shah, both in Mumbai and in America.
-Spero Latchis has taught and lectured at homeopathic schools in North America, Japan and India.
-At SHRI Free Clinic, he makes use of all aspects of classical homeopathy and is currently re-discovering the joys of repertorization.
-He is also carefully studying the works of H. Farrington and other masters from the generation after Hahnemann.
-Currently, he finds the work of Dr. Farokh Master a great inspiration.
+From 2000 – 2009, he primarily focused upon learning the Sensation method directly from Dr. Rajan Sankaran and Dr. Jayesh Shah, both in Mumbai and in America.
+Since 2010, in association with Dr. Farokh Master, Spero has focused mainly upon furthering his skills in classical homeopathy, by re-discovering the joys of repertorization and carefully studying the works of H. Farrington and other masters from the generation after Hahnemann.
+Spero has taught and lectured at homeopathic schools in North America, Japan and India.

 Spero has enjoyed a long and diverse work life.
 After graduating from St. Paul’s School, and the University of Vermont in 1977, he plunged headlong into the world of Tibetan Buddhism, studying and practicing with Chogyam Trunpa Rinpoche, at his Vermont center, Karme Choling.
 Until 1985, he learned and practiced the craft of fine woodworking, studying with the esteemed English furniture maker, David Powell.

-In 1983, he returned to his hometown of Brattleboro, Vermont and undertook the extensive, 20 year long, restoration of his family property, the historic (Art Deco / Greek Revival) Latchis Hotel and Theatre.
+In 1983, he returned to his hometown of Brattleboro, Vermont and undertook the extensive, 20 year long, restoration of his family’s historic Art Deco / Greek Revival property, the Latchis Hotel and Latchis Theatre.
 During that time, he learned gourmet cooking and beer brewing in his restaurant, the Latchis Grille, which was featured on a TV Food Network segment.

 Between 2006 and 2010, Spero taught many homeopaths the Sensation Method of case taking.
 He has been invited to teach and lecture in Japan, Canada, the United States and India.
 His primary focus has been to work with individuals, and small groups of homeopaths, helping them to understand the subtleties of the case taking process.
-In 2008, he decided to move to India to pursue further homeoapthic training and development.
-In 2010, he and his partner Robin Jameson opened Shantideva Homeopathic Research Institute (SHRI) in Bir, Himachal Pradesh, India.
-As of June 2013, SHRI Free Clinic has served over 3,000 Indian residents and Tibetan refugees.
+In 2008, he decided to move to India to pursue further homeopathic training and development.
+In 2010, he and his partner Robin Jameson opened Shantideva Homeopathic Research Initiative (SHRI) in Bir, Himachal Pradesh.
+Since then, SHRI Free Clinic has served over 7,000 Indian residents and Tibetan refugees.